jQueryGeo/geo/README.md

 After years of internal development, we are pleased to bring our JavaScript map widget and spatial analysis tools to the open-source world in the form of a jQuery plugin.

 ## Getting Started
-Using jQuery Geo requires adding one element, including one script (apart from jQuery itself) and calling one function.
+Using jQuery Geo requires adding one element, including one script (apart from jQuery itself, version 1.9 or higher required) and calling one function.
 The following copy-and-paste snippet will help you get started.

 ```html
 <div id="map" style="height: 320px;"></div>